 If the default has arisen by failure to make payments required by the trust deed, the default may be cured and foreclosure terminated if (1) at any time before the sale date stated herein or a date to which the sale is postponed, payment is made of the sum then in default, other than principal that would not be due if the default had not occurred, plus attorney and other foreclosure fees and costs actually incurred by the Beneficiary and Trustee due to the default, and (2) if the Trustee does not elect to refuse payment and proceed with the sale if the recording of a Notice of Default and a reinstatement has occurred two or more times previously under the trust deed described above.

-NOTICE IS HEREBY GIVEN that pursuant to demand of the Beneficiary, the Trustee hereby elects to sell the above described real property to satisfy the obligation, together with all accrued interest and all costs and expenses, at public auction, for cash, or certified or cashier's check, to the highest and best bidder, at BONEY COURTHOUSE, 303 "K" Street, Anchorage, AK 99501 on January 23, 2018 at 10:00 AM.
+NOTICE IS HEREBY GIVEN that pursuant to demand of the Beneficiary, the Trustee hereby elects to sell the above described real property to satisfy the obligation, together with all accrued interest and all costs and expenses, at public auction, for cash, or certified or cashier’s check, to the highest and best bidder, at 1ST JUDICIAL DISTRICT CITY & BOROUGH OF JUNEAU, 123 Main Street (4th & Main), Juneau, AK 99801 on February 13, 2018 at 10:00 AM.
 Beneficiary will have the right to make an offset bid at sale without cash.
 Said sale will be made without covenant or warranty, express or implied, regarding title, possession, or encumbrances.
-If the Trustee is unable to convey title for any reason, the successful bidder's sole and exclusive remedy shall be the refund of monies paid to the Trustee and the successful bidder shall have no further recourse.
+If the Trustee is unable to convey title for any reason, the successful bidder’s sole and exclusive remedy shall be the refund of monies paid to the Trustee and the successful bidder shall have no further recourse.